Vello Rummo

-Vello Rummo (15 May 1921 Nõmmküla, Raikküla Parish – 24 November 2009 Pärnu) was an Estonian theatre director and pedagogue.
+Vello Rummo (15 May 1921 – 24 November 2009) was an Estonian theatre director and pedagogue.

+Early life and education

+Rummo was born on 15 May 1921 in Raikküla Parish, Nõmmküla.

-During World War II, he was mobilized into the Red Army and belonged to 8th Estonian Rifle Corps.
-In 1953 he graduated from Lunacharsky State Institute for Theatre Arts' (GITIS) Estonian studio.
+During World War II, he was mobilized into the Red Army and served with the 8th Estonian Rifle Corps.
+In 1953, he graduated from Lunacharsky State Institute for Theatre Arts' (GITIS) Estonian studio.

+Career

 From 1945 until 1949, he worked at Estonian Radio.
 From 1955 until 1961, he was the chief director and artistic manager of Eesti Televisioon.

-In 1957, was one of the founders of the Tallinn State Conservatory 's Department of Performing Arts and for more than ten years was a lecturer with the institution.
+In 1957, he was one of the founders of the Tallinn State Conservatory's Department of Performing Arts and, for more than 10 years, a lecturer at the institution.

 From 1969 until 1982, he was the chief stage manager at Endla Theatre in Pärnu and from 1982 until 1995, was the theatre's general director.